Back to Blogs

 By systematically examining the data used for training and testing the model, a data-centric approach can help identify and resolve issues that may significantly impact its performance.
 Implementing a data-centric pipeline by yourself, however, is a time-consuming approach.

-Encord Active is a new open-source active learning toolkit designed with a data-centric approach in mind.
+Encord Active is a new open-source active learning toolkit designed with a data-centric approach.
 It detects label errors efficiently, enabling correction with a few simple clicks.
-Its user-friendly interface and diverse data visualizations make it easy to understand and debug computer vision models.
+It natively integrates with Encord Index, which has a user-friendly interface and diverse data visualizations, making it easy to use data to understand and debug computer vision models.

 • data debugging: selecting the right data to use data labeling, model training, and validation